 Summer Internship Opportunities

-- Bioinformatics with Dr. Gaurav Arora.
+- Bioinformatics with Dr. Gaurav Arora [email@example.com].
+[May 28-Aug.
+2, 2019].
 Interns will use programming and bioinformatics tools.
-One project will analyze foreign genes in microbial genomes from the Human Microbiome project, and the second project will annotate the fruit fly genome for genes and transcription factors.
+The project will analyze foreign genes in microbial genomes from the Human Microbiome project.
+The goal of this project is to understand the purpose and function of these genes in bacterial genomes.